slash4-de/openstack/source/day2.rst

 3. Attach a Volume To an Instance
 -------------------------------------------
-As you may remember that you had created a volume earlier but that volume is not being used by any instance.
+Let's now come back to the volume that we had created but did not attach to any instance.

-So let's make use of it and attach it with our Ubuntu instance that we created at the first day.
+So let's make use of it and attach it with our VM instance that we created at the first day.

 Normally attached volumes act as secondary storage for the VM instances but they can also be used as primary storage in a few cases.

-To attach a volume to your Ubuntu instance, see you need to taking follwoing steps:
+To attach a volume to your VM instance, you need to take the follwoing steps:

 	1. At the volumes page, go to the row for the volume you created earlier.